Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: ODMR Measurements on Strontium Ruthenate

 SrRuO$_3$ is a $4\,d$ transition-metal oxide crystallizing in the orthorhombic perovskite structure with space group Pbnm\,\citep{BENSCH1990171}.
 It is a ruthenate that exhibits ferromagnetic order at ambient pressure conditions, with a Curie temperature of approximately 165\,K. This well-defined magnetic transition, together with the material’s strong uniaxial anisotropy and comparatively simple domain structure\,\citep{Kunkemöller_PhysRevB.96.220406}, makes SrRuO$_3$ a good benchmark system for evaluating the performance of our NV-based magnetometry setup under cryogenic conditions relevant for quantum materials research.

 Fig.\,\ref{fig:Figure93} illustrates the performance of our NV-based ODMR setup in detecting the magnetic response of ferromagnetic SrRuO$_3$.
+The investigated SrRuO$_3$ sample had dimensions of approximately 1.7\,mm $\times$ 0.68\,mm $\times$ 0.16\,mm and was positioned between the microwave stripline and the diamond chip.
+The crystallographic [110]-direction of the sample was aligned parallel to the stripline, while the [001]-direction was oriented along the out-of-plane $z$-component of the applied magnetic field.
 Panels\,(a) and (b) show representative ODMR spectra recorded at 153\,K and 236\,K, below and above the magnetic transition temperature $T_C = 164$\,K, under a 5\,mT bias field.
 A clear change in the splitting of the resonance is observed across the transition.
 Panel\,(c) summarizes the extracted splittings as a function of temperature.
 These are shown together with magnetization data recorded in a Quantum Design MPMS\,3 on a cuboid sample with the field applied along the pseudo-cubic [001] direction under the same 5\,mT field-cooled bias.
 The magnetization exhibits the ferromagnetic transition at $T_C = 164$\,K, visible as a sharp increase upon cooling and subsequent saturation at lower temperatures.
 The emergence of an additional splitting in the ODMR spectra below this temperature indicates an additional magnetic field contribution, which we attribute to the onset of ferromagnetic order.
 These observations confirm that our setup reliably detects bulk magnetic transitions via the local magnetic field sensed by the NV ensemble and validate the sensitivity and robustness of our NV magnetometry platform for probing temperature-dependent magnetic phenomena in correlated materials.